frostschutz/MyBB-Google-SEO/google_seo.rst

 *Google SEO* is free open source software (LGPL).
 This means that you can download the plugin for free, modify it to your liking, and you do not have to put any copyright or backlinks on your page.

-I spend countless of hours of work in developing and supporting *Google SEO*.
-If you want to give something in return, you may send a donation by means of PayPal or Amazon Gift Card (COM/DE/UK/JP) to Andreas.Klauer@metamorpher.de.
-Thanks for your support!

 Features
 ~~~~~~~~